Angela R. Hight Walker: Career

 Hight Walker works as a research physicist at NIST.
 She served as a program analyst in NIST Office of the Director from 2000 to 2001 and was an invited researcher at Laboratoire Aimé Cotton in Orsay from 2005 to 2006.
 She is a project leader.
 Her research focuses on advancing optical spectroscopic techniques and specifically their applicability to characterize quantum nanomaterials.
 Hight Walker’s research team has developed resonance Raman capabilities and unique hyphenated Raman techniques such as atomic force microscopy (AFM)-Raman and magneto-Raman, where the samples are probed as a function of laser wavelength, temperature, magnetic field and back gating.
 She applies these novel measurement capabilities to study the underlying photophysics of nanomaterials, specifically noble and transition metal nanoparticles, carbon nanotubes, graphene and other 2D materials resulting in over 140 publications and 3800 citations.
 The future focus of Hight Walker’s effort is pushing the forefront of optical methods to characterize the magnetic phenomenon in layered systems.

 Hight Walker is involved in international documentary standards activities focused on nanotechnology, leading the US technical committee on Measurement and Characterization to ISO TC229.
 Also, she is a member of two VAMAS committees, TWA 41 and 42, where several international round robin studies are underway to validate measurement protocols.
 Hight Walker leads a team composed of experts from the National Metrology Institutes concerned with enabling SI-traceable, Raman measurements.

 Hight Walker is involved with the American Physical Society, having held leadership roles throughout the Topical Group on Measurement and Instrumentation.
 She co-organized the APS 2014 Women in Physics conference which was jointly sponsored by the University of Maryland and NIST and will do so again in January 2020.

 Mentoring

-An issue of great importance to Hight Walker is encouraging the young and underrepresented to participate in science.
-Through on and offsite demonstrations and lectures, she engages in promoting the excitement of science.
-Recruiting, promoting and mentoring undergraduate students and postdoctoral researchers is a passion.
+Through on- and offsite demonstrations and lectures, she has engaged in promoting interest in science among the young and underrepresented.
 Hight Walker has hosted 14 NRC postdoctoral fellows and countless students in her lab during her 25-year career at NIST.